-- The Chicago Central Business District has 114 hotel properties comprising more than 38,730 rooms.
-Recently opened hotels include the Freehand Hostel and Hotel (217 rooms), AC by Marriott (217 rooms), and the Hampton Inn Chicago Downtown/N Loop/Michigan Ave (144 rooms).
+- The Chicago Central Business District has 119 hotel properties comprising nearly 40,000 rooms.
+Recently opened hotels include the AC by Marriott (217 rooms), the Hyatt Place Chicago (206 rooms) and the SOHO House Chicago (40 rooms).

-- O’Hare – the world’s busiest airport in terms of flight operations – and Midway International airports served a combined served a combined 9.61 million air passengers in July 2015, a 8.1% increase year-over-year.
+- O’Hare – the world’s busiest airport in terms of flight operations – and Midway International airports served a combined 9.49 million air passengers in August 2016, a 1.3% increase over last August.

 Chaired by Mayor Rahm Emanuel, World Business Chicago is the public-private partnership leading the Plan for Economic Growth and Jobs in order to drive business development, cultivate talent, and put Chicago at the forefront of the global economy.

 WBC’s “Economic Briefs” track indicators from month to month to gauge the strength of several aspects of Chicago’s economy, including unemployment, population, venture capital, job openings and new hires, home sales, tourism, etc. This data provides a clear analytic framework for specific Plan strategies and initiatives.
 For a summary of these and other economic indicators, refer to WBC’s monthly Chicago By The Numbers.

 Chicago Mayor Lori E. Lightfoot & World Business Chicago Announce the Inaugural Chicago Venture Summit Future-of-Food